cass-kul/cass-kul.github.io/_exercises/performance.md

 # General architectural awareness

 As final content for the exercise sessions, we will explain some general methods one can apply to make use of a CPU architecture.
 These may be the most applicable performance optimizations you can think of later in your programming career.
 Very often, compilers and interpreters may already perform similar optimizations for you, so you may not see any immediate benefit when applying these optimizations.
-However sometimes there can be a huge performance increase if one helps the compiler out.
+However, sometimes there can be a huge performance increase if one helps the compiler out.

 In general, the modern rule of thumb should be to not attempt optimizations by oneself but first let the compiler and its tools give it a try.
 Usually, the generic approaches of optimizing code are already very sophisticated.
-However when specific code optimizations are needed, it is useful to have the understanding of the lower-level principles and the architecture that you now have, to methodologically attempt to make specific performance improvements to select pieces of code.
+However, when specific code optimizations are needed, it is useful to have the understanding of the lower-level principles and the architecture that you now have, to methodologically attempt to make specific performance improvements to select pieces of code.

 ## Loop fission

 Due to the principle of locality, we know that accesses that are close to each other in memory may be faster than varying accesses at the same time.
 Sometimes, it may be faster to break a loop into multiple loops over the same index range and allow each new loop to focus on only parts of the original loop's body.
-This can improve locality of reference for both data and code since the microarchitecture can kick in optimizations on hardware level.
+This can improve locality of reference for both data (the different arrays don't evict each other from the cache) and code (the entire code of the loop can fit in the instruction cache) since the microarchitecture can kick in optimizations at the hardware level.
 Below you see a simple example of this where instead of accessing both arrays in the same loop, we split up the loop and run it twice.

 <table>
 <tr>